Nynros/InternetSecurity/README.txt

-Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz) Disable WLAN/UPnP (Universal Plug and Play) if you don't use / need it Disable WLAN/WPS if you don't use / need it
+Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz) Disable WLAN/UPnP (Universal Plug and Play) if you don't need it Disable WLAN/WPS if you don't need it
 Gaming over WiFi is possible but not so good, use LAN cables if you can (CAT 7 LAN Cable) Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability